-Involvement of Local Leadership Helps Improve Immunization Services: The Nyamiryango HC-II Experience in Kabale District, Uganda
+Involvement of Local Leadership Helps Improve Immunization Services

-"Last year I did not carry out routine immunization (RI) for 6 months" says Alex Kwikiriza, In-charge of Nyamiryango HC II located in Butanda Sub-county, Ndorwa West Health Sub-district (HSD) in Kabale district.
-"My health facility under-performance could not be noticed because the district health office could not assess performance of individual health facilities, but sub-counties, due to lack of clearly demarcated service areas for each health facility, and thus target populations."
+"Last year I did not carry out routine immunization for six months," says Alex Kwikiriza, in-charge of Nyamiryango HC II in Butanda Sub-county, Ndorwa West Health Sub-district in Kabale District.
+"My health facility's under-performance went unnoticed because the district health office could not assess performance of individual health facilities, due to lack of clearly demarcated service areas."

-Alex Kwikiriza is an enrolled comprehensive nurse and has been working at Nyamiryango HC II for 2 years.
+Alex is an enrolled comprehensive nurse who has been working at Nyamiryango HC II for two years.
 In the last 11 months, he has seen great improvement in RI at the health center-an activity that had previously been abandoned completely.

-MCHIP/Uganda facilitated Kabale district local government to conduct macro-mapping of communities/populations against health facilities throughout the whole district.
-Mapping facilitated the DHT to clearly identify the service areas of each health facility and target population.
-Using the target population and local EPI data, each health facility's performance for 6 months was assessed.
-Best- and worst-performing health centers on RI were identified using a national RI Categorization Tool being encouraged by the Uganda National Expanded Program on Immunization (UNEPI) and partners.
+MCHIP/Uganda helped Kabale local government conduct macromapping of communities and health facilities throughout the district.
+This helped the DHT identify the service areas of each HF and target population.
+Using the target population and local EPI data, each HF's performance over six months was assessed.
+The best- and worst-performing health centers for RI were identified using a national categorization tool from the Uganda National Expanded Program on Immunization (UNEPI) and partners.

-Alex noted, "Kabale DHT, with MCHIP/Uganda support, organized a district quarterly review meeting attended by political and religious leaders and health workers from all static health centers in Kabale district.
-It was found out that my health center had not vaccinated any child for the past 6 months."
+"The Kabale DHT, with MCHIP/Uganda support, organized a district quarterly review meeting attended by political and religious leaders and health workers from all static health centers in the district.
+It was found that my health center had not vaccinated any child for the past six months," says Alex.

-"The district Chairperson asked me to stand amidst the meeting to explain why my health facility had not vaccinated a single child in the past 6 months despite having all that it takes to vaccinate children.
-"It was a hard moment for me!
+"The district chairperson asked me to stand amidst the meeting to explain why my health facility had not vaccinated a single child in the past six months despite having all that it takes to vaccinate children.
+It was a hard moment for me!
 They also showed me the effects of this poor performance.
-I was very touched and ashamed to be the In-charge of a health facility performing poorly and letting down the whole district."
+I was very touched and ashamed to be the in-charge of a health facility performing poorly and letting down the whole district."

-Alex continued, "The district chairperson asked me to go to his office and discuss the challenges I face in the health facility and come up with solutions.
+Alex continues, "Later, the district chairperson asked me to discuss the challenges I face in the health facility and come up with solutions.
 As a result of this meeting, Nyamiryango HC II RI challenges were put in the spotlight of both political and health leaders of the district.
-I met with the district chairperson, and the district health officer explained to them the various challenges faced by the health facility.
-Then, these challenges were systematically addressed."
+I met with the district chairperson and the district health officer and explained the various challenges faced by the health facility.
+They helped me overcome these challenges systematically."

-His face beaming with confidence, he says, "I am happy to note that after this meeting, the following achievements and successes have been registered at the health center.
+Alex's face beams with confidence as he says, "I am happy to note that after this meeting, the following achievements and successes have been registered at the health center.
 In September 2013, Nyamiryango HC II successfully immunized 79 babies from birth to one year.
 In October, we have immunized 121 babies from birth to one year from both static and outreach sites.
 In July and August, Nyamiryango carried out one outreach session each month, and in September and October, two outreach sessions were carried out each month."
 All of this was done using existing resources at the health center.